 Outpatient treatment for an Ambien addict still involves a treatment center and a support team.
-Rather than sticking to the treatment center’s residential schedule, the addict sets their own schedule.
-Part of outpatient treatment involves honoring this schedule, but the addict does this while going about their normal daily life.
+Rather than sticking to the treatment center’s residential schedule, the addict sets their plan.
+Part of the outpatient treatment involves honoring this schedule, but the addict does this while going about their healthy daily life.

 Outpatient treatment gives Ambien addicts the tools to address their addictions and the consequences.
 They use these tools every day as they honor their regular commitments to their families, jobs, and communities by living at home during treatment and attending regular treatment sessions.

-It is important for Ambien addicts to honor their outpatient treatment schedule as much as they would if they were undergoing inpatient treatment.
+Ambien addicts need to honor their outpatient treatment schedule as much as they would if they were undergoing inpatient treatment.
 If they do not, they are at risk of relapsing.

 Standard Length of Ambien Outpatient Treatment